ledelma2/fetch-de-assessment/README.md

 # Instructions

+## User Defined Configuration
+There exists two config files which can be used to help fine tune the pipeline's performance and its output.
+User's should only adjust these values if they have a good grasp on pipeline behavior within their own system.
+A full shutdown and restart of the pipeline is necessary for values in `config.json` to take effect, while only the `my-python-consumer` docker container will need to be restarted for `.env` value updates.

+### config.json
+This config file is located in the directory `src/config/config.json`.
+It contains two timeout values to assist in startup and shutdown of the docker enviornment.
+- `ComposeUpTimeout`: the value defining a timeout for the `docker compose up` command in seconds
+- `ComposeDownTimeout`: the value defining a timeout for the `docker compose down` command in seconds

+### .env
+This config file is located in the directory `src/config/.env`.
+It contains four user definied values to assist in operation of the `consumer.py` module and its companion classes.
+- `CONSUMER_MESSAGE_LIMIT`: the value defining how many messages the pipeline should attempt to consume at one time
+    - This value effectively "batches" the data in the pipeline
+    - Be warned, larger values may lead to resource contention on less powerful machines
+- `CONSUMER_WAIT_TIME`: the value defining how long the system should wait, in seconds, when trying to consume messages from the inbound kafka topic
+- `LOGGER_LEVEL`: the global logger level used for reporting diagnostic data
+- `PRODUCER_WAIT_TIME`: the value defining how long the system should wait, in seconds, when trying to produce messages to the outbound kafka topic

 ## General Setup
 - Clone the repository to a local directory
 - Download and install the latest version of Docker Desktop